-The Dunwoody Student experience reflects a highly engaged, comprehensive, student-centered environment where students’ mastery of their academic, social, and professional goals prepares them as leaders in their chosen career fields.
+The Dunwoody Student experience reflects a highly engaged, comprehensive, student-centered environment where students’ academic, social, and professional goals prepare them as leaders in their chosen career fields.

 The mission of Dunwoody’s Student Affairs team is to inspire and support students’ academic and social engagement at the college through the cultivation of programs and services that demonstrate inclusion, integrity, and innovation grounded in a career-focused framework.